Charity partners

 , Fundraising and Marketing Manager, Brave Futures

-“The support from Candour has enabled us to reach hundreds of children, teaching them about boundaries and consent.
-Through these interventions, we hope to have been able to guide people to our services and, importantly, to prevent children from experiencing child sexual abuse.”
+“Candour's support has enabled us to teach hundreds of children about boundaries and consent.
+We hope to have been able to further guide people to our services and, importantly, to prevent children from experiencing child sexual abuse.”

 2023